sansculotte/pd-zmq/README.md

     git clone git@github.com:sansculotte/pd-zmq.git
     make

-this creates the external zmq.pd_linux
+builds the external zmq.pd_linux which you can then put in pd's path, either by moving it there or setting the path accordingly.